 For starters, I love this episode’s title because it works on two levels: first, as an overt reference to the Penguin’s signature prop and, secondly, as an inference.
 The word umbrella can refer to either “something which provides protection” (such as defenses in an attack) or “something which covers or embraces a broad range of elements or factors.”
-Thus, Oswald’s “umbrella” is more than just an item he carries – he’s playing Gotham’s big dogs so his life and aims are protected as he’s clearly trying to construct a vast empire of his own.
+Thus, Oswald’s “umbrella” is more than just an item he carries – he’s playing Gotham’s big dogs so his life and aims are protected as he’s clearly trying to construct an empire of his own.

 You gotta start doing something.
 Other than running into trouble or else you’ll be condemned to damsel-in-distress mode forever.
 And we don’t need another Bella Swan – one is bad enough.
-Just bein’ honest.

 Speaking of Gotham’s criminal element, this episode marks the debut of another Batman nemesis, Victor Zsasz who, to his credit, has a really cool-sounding name.
 It’s pronounced “zazz” as in, well, this…

-I had never heard of this villain before until this episode so I briefly researched him online.
+I had never heard of this villain before until this episode so I briefly researched him.
 This villain’s trademark, evidently, is that for every life he takes, he makes a physical mark on his body.
 So over time, Victor is literally covered in cuts.
 Talk about really getting into your work.
-What makes him so sinister for me is the fact that he just straight up kills people.
+What makes him so sinister is the fact that he just straight up kills people.
 He’s not like, for example, Oswald Cobblepot, who spills blood to either cover his tracks or obtain something he wants.
 There’s a big difference between that and trophy killings.
 Oswald kills for a reason (however flawed it is) whereas Victor kills for sport.
-Still, he sounds very dark and disturbed and I’d like to learn more about him, so hopefully this won’t be his one and only appearance this season.
+Still, he sounds very dark and disturbed and I’d like to learn more about him, so hopefully this won’t be his only appearance this season.

 And while we’re on the subject of our man Oswald, remember how back in Episode Six, he asserted to his mother…